khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Ordering & sorting

+Tables use column sorting rather than [list sorting](/components/sorting).
+The default sort direction of a table can be up or down depending on the use case and is indicated in the table header using an arrow icon.
+[See sorting guidelines](/components/sorting/)

+Sorting is designed as a native functionality of tables.
+For sorting on [static lists](/components/list), use the [List sorting](/components/sorting) component.

-The data set of a table is usually ordered by one specific column representing an attribute, such as status, last updated, or priority.
+The default sort direction of a table is usually ordered by one specific column attribute, such as status, last updated, or priority.
+Sorting is indicated in the table header using the [chevron down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) and [chevron up](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-up) icons.

-Sorting is designed as a native functionality of tables, and should not be confused with the [list sorting](/components/sorting) component.

-When sorting is enabled for the table, a [sorting icon](https://gitlab-org.gitlab.io/gitlab-svgs/?q=sort) is displayed next to the column header.
-A sortable table is identified by the sorting icon that is present in the header cells.
 Clicking the icon will sort the rows based on the selected column, in ascending order first, and subsequently toggling between ascending and descending order.
-The sorting icon and functionality should not be visible on responsive tables.

 Sorting can be disabled to prevent users from changing the sorting order of a column.
 The default order will utilize one specific attribute.

+The sorting icon and functionality should not be visible on responsive tables.

 ### Pagination

-Tables can include pagination.
-Pagination works by presenting a set number of rows in a view, with the ability to navigate to another set.
+Tables displaying data sets with more than 20 items should use either pagination, lazy load or infinite scroll.
+Tables have embedded pagination controls which are located at the bottom of the table.
 [See pagination guidelines](/components/pagination)

-Tables with more than 20 items require pagination which is always located below the table and takes the form of a button group.
-Pagination is generally not required on tables with 20 or fewer items.

 Todo: Add live component block with code example including pagination

 ### Additional actions

-It is also possible to use in-line links to provide additional information to other items in the table or route the user to a different page.

 Table rows can include additional actions located in their far-right column.
 These actions should be visible at all times rather than showing on-hover.
-If there are two or more actions in a table row, consider using a button group or a [“more menu” button](/components/button#ellipsis) with a dropdown list option.
+If there are two or more actions in a table row, consider using a button group or a “more menu” button with a dropdown list option.

 Todo: Add demo